SGW Teleprompter Solutions

 Q: Can I rent just the teleprompter equipment?

-No. We are a turnkey provider of teleprompter, so all of our rentals include both gear and an operator.
+No. We are a full service teleprompter provider, so all of our rentals include both gear and an operator.

 Q: How do I get a script to you?

-We can take Word, Rich Text Format or text only files.
-Clients often email them to us in advance of the actual video shoot or event, but we can accept them when we are setting up too.
+We can take Word, Rich Text Format or Text Only files.
+You can email a script in advance, and we can accept them on site too.
 Since scripts often change don't worry if you have a newer version when we arrive.

 Q: What if I need to make changes to the script on-set or behind the stage?

-This happens all the time and can be done very easily.
-We can change whatever is necessary, just keep in mind that the more changes you have the longer it will take to make them so keep the schedule in mind.
+We can change whatever is necessary, just keep in mind that the more changes you have the longer it will take to make them so keep the production or event schedule in mind -- and if they affect other cues (slides/graphics, video rolls) the length of time can snowball.
 Changes can be given to us verbally, on hard-copy or we can accept a new electronic file.
-If a new electronic file is given it may take us some time to 'clean-up' the file so that it is easier to read on the prompter.
+If a new electronic file is given it may take us some time to 'clean-up'/format the text so that it is easier to read on the prompter.

 Q: What if I have more than one script?